lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To view your messages on trojita to see new messages you have recieved in your inbox left click on the word :guilabel:`Inbox`.
 In the center of the window will show a list of all messages in your inbox.
 Unread messages will appear in bold.
 To view a message left click on the title and subject of the window and it will appear at the bottom.
 If you want to open this email in a popup window of its own double click the message title.
 If you recieve an email with an attachment a paperclip will appear on the message and click that to download the attachment or open it directly.
 To switch from text to html view click the :guilabel:`HTML` tab.
 To switch back to text click on the :guilabel:`Text` tab.

+Your different folders are on a sidebar on the left hand side of trojita.
+To switch to another folder such as sent mail to view your sent messages left click on the :guilabel:`Sent Mail` folder in this case.

 To move to the next unread message press the :kbd:`n` key or to move to the previous message press the :kbd:`p` key.

 To reply to a message to just the person that sent it press :kbd:`Control + Shift +A` or :menuselection:`IMAP --> Private Reply`.
 To forward an email to someone else press :kbd:`Control +Shift+F` or :menuselection:`Imap --> Forward`.